bebofofum/cognixia-git-test/NOTES.md

 Notes will be added here.
 More notes added here for testing git pull.
+Added new